vikasnr/llm-cls/README.md

 - **(Dummy function)**
 - Takes a prompt and the LLM model name and returns the generated response.

+##### `/monitor_metric`
+- **(Dummy function)**
+- This could be a seperate service that monitors log and triggers retrain based on set rules

 #### Refer feedback_system folder for more details

 ### Limitation and scope for improvement

-- ###### Lack of Generalization to Real-world Tasks Synthetic data may not capture real-world distribution: Synthetic dataset doesn’t closely resemble real user queries and responses.
+- ###### Limitations of Synthetic Dataset
+    Synthetic dataset doesn’t closely resemble real user queries and responses.
 This is one area which will need greater amount of time - fetching from varies source and aggregating them for modules.

 - ###### Feature selection
     I wouldn't say the features choosen initially are the best.
-All though I have added BLEU, ROUGE scores etc for feedback retraining.
-It could be helpful to have it while intial modelling.
+All though I have added BLEU, ROUGE scores etc in feedback system, it could be helpful to have these scores during intial modelling.